Did you know that whenever you shuffle a deck of cards, it is quite likely that you are making history?

 Presentation Suggestions:

-You might also compare 1067 to large numbers or the number of stars in the universe (1023).
+You might also compare 1067 to other large numbers or the number of stars in the universe (1023).

 The Math Behind the Fact: